 Oh, and speaking of meal prep?
 The rice you see served with my Pineapple Salmon Stir Fry dinner?
 Totally cheater rice.
 It was just one of those bags of 90 second microwavable jasmine rice.
 You can also prep rice beforehand, or freeze the leftovers from a double batch to thaw when needed.
 That’s one of my favorite meal prep tricks!
 Do what works for you!

 Looking for more easy, healthy sheet pan dinners?
 Try these:

 - Sheet Pan Orange Ginger Chicken & Broccoli

 - Sheet Pan Lemon Sesame Salmon & Asparagus

 Give this sheet pan pineapple salmon stir fry a try and let me know what you think!
 Also, if you make it or any version of it (i.e. different veggies or protein), please take a picture and share it to the Nutrition to Fit Facebook Page or to Instagram tagging @nutritiontofit and #nutritiontofit!

 - 1 can (20 oz) pineapple chunks in juice (reserve the juice)

 - 1 lb salmon fillet cut into 4 pieces

-- Carefully line a sheet pan with aluminum foil.
+- Preheat oven to 425 degrees and carefully line a sheet pan with parchment paper, a silicone baking mat, or aluminum foil.